 Lymphodepleting chemotherapy consisting of cyclophosphamide 300 mg/m² intravenously (IV) and fludarabine 30 mg/m² IV should be administered for 3 days.
 See the prescribing information for cyclophosphamide and fludarabine for information on dose adjustment in renal impairment.

 Abecma is to be administered 2 days after completion of lymphodepleting chemotherapy, up to a maximum of 9 days.
 The availability of Abecma must be confirmed prior to starting the lymphodepleting chemotherapy.
-If there is a delay of more than 4 weeks between completing lymphodepleting chemotherapy and the infusion, then the patient should be re-treated with lymphodepleting chemotherapy prior to receiving Abecma.
+If there is a delay in Abecma infusion of more than 9 days, then the patient should be re-treated with lymphodepleting chemotherapy after a minimum of 4 weeks from last lymphodepleting chemotherapy prior to receiving Abecma.

-To minimise the risk of infusion reactions, the patient should be pre-medicated with paracetamol (500 to 1,000 mg orally) and diphenhydramine (12.5 mg IV or 25 to 50 mg orally) or another H1-antihistamine, approximately 30 to 60 minutes before infusion of Abecma.
+It is recommended that premedication with paracetamol (500 to 1,000 mg orally) and diphenhydramine (12.5 mg IV or 25 to 50 mg orally) or another H1-antihistamine, be administered approximately 30 to 60 minutes before the infusion of Abecma to reduce the possibility of an infusion reaction.

 Prophylactic use of systemic corticosteroids should be avoided as the use may interfere with the activity of Abecma.
 Therapeutic doses of corticosteroids should be avoided 72 hours prior to the start of lymphodepleting chemotherapy and following Abecma infusion except for the management of CRS, neurologic toxicities and other life-threatening emergencies (see section 4.4).